U.S. traffic deaths fell in 2019 for third straight year

 Owens said the agency is gearing up to remind motorists to drive safely.
 “When you get back on the road — now is the time to remember all the safe driving practices that you had,” Owens said.

+Governors Highway Safety Association Executive Director Jonathan Adkins said Tuesday that “as states begin to reopen businesses and drivers resume their normal patterns, pent up demand could lead to an increase in crashes.”

-Reporting by David Shepardson; Editing by Kim Coghill
+Reporting by David Shepardson; Editing by Kim Coghill and Lisa Shumaker